Total Law

 Other ways to get residency include:

 People with UK residency are permitted to live and work in the UK, free from any immigration or additional visa restrictions.
 They can access benefits and study.
-They cannot vote in elections or take a job in public office.
-It is a great way to avoid repeated immigration processes, including the paperwork.
+However, they cannot vote in elections or take a job in public office.

 It also grants you the chance to apply for British citizenship, if you so wish, after 12 months (1 year).
 However, if you are married to a British Citizen, you may be eligible to apply immediately for British Citizenship.